 The landscape of the Town offers an array of natural features that provide character.

 Preserving rural character is a primary goal of the comprehensive plan.
 The Town already requires conservation design principles for most residential development.
-Expanding the practice to include commercial and industrial development will allow West Bend to:
+Expanding the practice to include commercial and industrial development will allow the Town of West Bend to: